 The final paper represents an opportunity to synthesize our class readings around an overarching question that you choose.
 Select a big question or theme that matches your intellectual interests.
-Just make sure that your question or theme also connects to all of our common books and to at least four of our JAH articles.
+Just make sure that your question or theme also connects to all of our common books.
 This essay can be either historiographic or historical in nature (your choice).